Classification in Equilibrium: Structure of Optimal Decision Rules: Quotas and Threshold Structure

-Within this coarsened signal space, the optimal classifier in this discrete problem, $\tilde{\delta}_n$ will be a finite vector that assigns each bin $k \in \{1,2,\ldots,n\}$ a probability that $d_i=1$, conditional on $s \in B^k$, which we denote by $\tilde{\delta}_n^k\in[0, 1]$.
-We first show that the optimal classifier for this finite binned problem is a threshold- or negative-threshold rule, with at most one bin $k \in \{1,2,\ldots,n\}$ on which $\tilde{\delta}_n^k \in (0,1)$.\footnote{In game theoretic terms, we show that there is at most one bin of signals after which $D$ randomizes, or ``mixes.''} We then prove that the optimal binned classifier converges to a either a positive or negative threshold rule in the continuum.
+We now show that the optimal classifier must be a positive or negative threshold rule (Theorem \ref{quotaTheorem}).
+Our proof strategy is to discretize our signal space ($\mathbf{R}$) by partitioning it into a finite set of intervals (or ``bins'').
+Within this coarsened signal space, the optimal classifier in this discrete problem will be a finite vector that assigns each bin a probability that $d_i=1$.
+We first show that the optimal classifier for this finite binned problem is a threshold- or negative-threshold rule, with at most one bin involving non-degenerate randomization.
+We then prove that the optimal binned classifier converges to either a positive or negative threshold rule in the continuum.

 \begin{theorem} Suppose $\delta$ can reward no more than $q\in(0, 1]$ of the individuals.
-The optimal classifier, $\delta_q^*$, is a threshold or negative threshold rule. \end{theorem} \begin{proof} Proofs of all numbered results are contained in Appendix \ref{Sec:Appendix}. \end{proof} \textit{Why Theorem \ref{quotaTheorem} matters.} Regardless of whether the designer must satisfy a quota, the optimal classifier---even when behavior responds endogenously to the rule---remains one-dimensional: it is always a (positive or negative) threshold rule.
-This result shows that endogenizing behavior does not explode the design space or require complex, non-monotone mechanisms.
-The surprising feature is that a negative threshold can be accuracy-maximizing, reversing the usual mapping between higher scores and favorable outcomes.
-From a machine-learning perspective, this demonstrates that equilibrium-optimal rules can violate standard monotonicity and calibration intuitions; from a game-theoretic perspective, it provides a complete characterization of Stackelberg-optimal screening when the population distribution itself is endogenous.
-We provide an example of this phenomenon in Section \ref{Sec:Examples}.\footnote{See also \cite{Penn25,PennPatty25AlgEndog}.}
+The optimal classifier, $\delta_q^*$, is a threshold or negative threshold rule. \end{theorem} \begin{proof} Proofs of all numbered results are contained in Appendix \ref{appProofs}. \end{proof} \textit{Why Theorem \ref{quotaTheorem} matters.} Whether or not a quota constraint is present, the optimal classifier---despite behavioral responses to the rule---is still both intuitive and describable by a single number: it is always a (positive or negative) threshold rule.
+This result shows that allowing behavior to respond strategically to classification does not require complex, non-monotone, or randomizing mechanisms.
+The surprising feature is that a negative threshold can be accuracy-maximizing, reversing the usual association between higher signals and favorable outcomes.
+We provide an example of this phenomenon in Section \ref{Sec:Examples}.\footnote{See also \cite{Penn25,PennPatty25AlgEndog}.} From a machine learning perspective, this illustrates that globally optimal rules can violate familiar monotonicity and calibration intuitions.
+From a game theoretic perspective, it provides a complete characterization of Stackelberg-optimal screening when the population's behavior and the distribution of observed signals are jointly determined by the rule.